NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

     .. literalinclude:: ../../snippets/python/using/cudaq/platform/sample_async.py
         :language: python
         :start-after: [Begin Documentation]

+CUDA Quantum exposes asynchronous versions of the default :code:`cudaq` algorithmic primitive functions like :code:`sample` and :code:`observe` (e.g., :code:`sample_async` function in the above code snippets).

 Depending on the number of GPUs available on the system, the :code:`nvidia-mqpu` platform will create the same number of virtual QPU instances.
 For example, on a system with 4 GPUs, the above code will distribute the four sampling tasks among those :code:`GPUEmulatedQPU` instances.